 Icefield Campground (tents only)

-Location: 105 km south from Jasper along Icefields Parkway (128 km from Lake Louise)
+Location: 105 km south of Jasper along Icefields Parkway (128 km from Lake Louise)

 Amenities: toilet, picnic shelter, drinking water